 Neil Strauss’ book brought the world of the male ‘pick-up artist’ into the mainstream.
 It gives an insight into men.

-This makes it essential reading for women for several reasons – that work at several different levels.
+This makes it essential reading for women for several reasons – that work at three different levels.

 The first level – The Game is a good read.
 Strauss is a great writer.
 It really is funny because, above all, it’s authentic.
 It’s one of those books that you couldn’t make up.
 For this reason, it’s easy to read – but also immersive and relatable.